 ADAD (Association of Dance from the African Diaspora).

-As a soon to be graduate from the worlds first Master’s degree in Screendance at London Contemporary Dance School (LCDS), Omari is associate lecturer in Screendance at the University of Lincoln, University of East London and will soon be leading the Dance and Technology module for BA Dance at LCDS.
+As a recent graduate from the worlds first Master’s degree in Screendance at London Contemporary Dance School (LCDS), Omari is now associate lecturer in Screendance at the University of Lincoln, University of East London and LCDS.